BCDevOps/devops-platform-workshops/workshop-labs/docs/developer_operations/02_registry_console.md

 # Interacting with the Registry Console
-The registry console provides a web based interface to view the container images build for your projects.
+The registry console provides a web based interface to view the container images created for your projects.
 It can be used to obtain information on how to push/pull to the registry (from your local machine), as well as setting access rights on your project images.